 - Configures the log level for the SDK.
 The default is

-warning.
+warn.
 If you want to see what the library is doing you can set it to

 infowhich will spit out more information which might help to debug some issues with permissions.

 - Sets the maximum upload size in bytes (before compression) of debug symbols into one batch.
 The default is 35MB or 100MB (depending on the version of sentry-cli) which is suitable for sentry.io but if you are using a different sentry server you might want to change this limit if necessary.
 (Prior to version 1.72.0, this option was called

 - If set to